bulubuloa/LockConceptJS/README.md

 ## RenewTokenHelper

-The RenewTokenHelper class is a robust utility for managing the renewal of authentication tokens in applications where multiple concurrent requests might occur.
-By using a Singleton pattern, a locking mechanism, and a queue, it ensures that only one renewal process occurs at a time, efficiently handling multiple simultaneous requests and providing a consistent state for the token renewal process.

-author: HoangQuach

 The RenewTokenHelper class is designed to manage the renewal of an authentication token in a safe and efficient manner, ensuring that concurrent requests for token renewal do not cause multiple renewals to occur simultaneously.
 This is achieved by using a combination of the Singleton pattern, a locking mechanism, and a queue to handle multiple requests.

 ## Key Features and Explanation